-On today’s factory farms, animals are crammed by the thousands into filthy, windowless sheds and stuffed into wire cages, metal crates, and other torturous devices.
+In the U.S. today, 99% of animals used for food live on massive industrial “factory farms,” where they’re crammed by the thousands into wire cages, metal crates, or other extremely restrictive enclosures inside filthy, windowless sheds.
 These animals will never raise their families, root around in the soil, build nests, or do anything that is natural and important to them.
 Most won’t even feel the warmth of the sun on their backs or breathe fresh air until the day they’re loaded onto trucks headed for slaughterhouses.

 The factory farming industry strives to maximize output while minimizing costs—always at the animals’ expense.
 The giant corporations that run most factory farms have found that they can make more money by squeezing as many animals as possible into tiny spaces, even though many of the animals die from disease or infection.

 Animals on factory farms endure constant fear and torment:

 - They’re often given so little space that they can’t even turn around or lie down comfortably.
 Egg-laying hens are kept in small cages, chickens and pigs are kept in jam-packed sheds, and cows are kept on crowded, filthy feedlots.